Search Results for

 Add a New Class

-to your project.
-Let us assume that you would like to add a number of variables and custom abbreviations to your TM.
-Remember that variables are used to mark up particular strings such as product names as placeables.
-With custom abbreviations you can prevent the system from interpreting the dot following an abbreviation as a full stop, and thus as a segment delimiter.
-A TM includes a list of common abbreviations for each language by default (for example U.S., ref., etc.).
-Below you see an example of the English abbreviations list that a TM includes by default:
+Add a new class named TmLanguageResource to your project.
+This example adds variables and custom abbreviations to the TM.
+Variables mark strings such as product names as placeables.
+Custom abbreviations prevent the system from interpreting the dot after an abbreviation as a sentence break and segment delimiter.
+A TM includes a list of common abbreviations for each language by default, such as U.S. and ref..
+The following screenshot shows the default English abbreviations list:

 var tmLanguageResource = new TmLanguageResource();